 The process is fairly simple: in essence, you would work with a new company that will pay your loan, and then repackage it in order to be able to provide you with a lower interest rate.
 Typically, you need a good credit score to be able to get loans refinanced.

-If you choose this loan repayment option, be certain.
+If you choose this medical student loan repayment option, be certain.
 Once federal loans have been refinanced, you cannot miss a payment, as you will not have other flexible payment options.
 Some companies, however, do offer benefits like unemployment protection.

 Two Birds, One Stone: Health Shortage Areas

-The AAMC has a list of over 60 loan repayment or forgiveness programs for new doctors, and those still finishing their residency.
+The AAMC has a list of over 60 medical student loan repayment or forgiveness programs for new doctors, and those still finishing their residency.
 In general, you would sign a contract to practice in areas with staff shortages.
 You may then receive large repayment amounts.

 For example, if you chose the Nebraska Loan Repayment Program, you would be required to work a 3-year contract.
 For each year, you could receive up to $60,000 in loan repayments.
 The actual amount depends on a few different factors, but you can see how a program like this can make a significant difference in student loan repayment in a short amount of time.